 The purpose of audit is to capture and protect data about what happens on a system so that it can later be examined to determine what has happened in the past.
 Security-relevant events related to virtualization must be logged by the VMM and made available to an auditor.
 The system must also have a way to prevent the audit data from using all the CPU or resources available preventing a denial of service within the VMM.

 [O.AUDIT]

+Correctly Applied Configuration

+The TOE must not apply configurations that violate the current security policy.

+The TOE must correctly apply configurations and policies to newly created guest VMs, as well as to existing guest VMs when applicable configuration or policy changes are made.
+All changes to configuration and to policy must conform with the existing security policy.
+Similarly, changes made to the configuration of the TOE itself must not violate the existing security policy.

+[O.CORRECTLY_APPLIED_CONFIGURATION]

+Resource Allocation

+The TOE will provide mechanisms that enforce constraints on the allocation of system resources in accordance with current policy.

+[O.RESOURCE_ALLOCATION]

 SECURITY FUNCTIONAL REQUIREMENTS